-5.4.
-Operations and Maintenance Plan
+5.4 Operation and Maintenance Plan

-Operations include regular activities to provide services such as public health, safety and amenity, e.g. cleaning, street sweeping, grass mowing and street lighting.
+Operations include regular activities to provide services such as public health, safety and amenity, e.g. save road environment, cleaning, street sweeping, grass mowing and street lighting.

 Routine maintenance is the regular on-going work that is necessary to keep assets operating, including instances where portions of the asset fail and need immediate repair to make the asset operational again.